dssg/triage/example/config/README.md

 The timestamps when audition happens for each model group.

 - `time_stamps`:
-    - `query`: There's a hard rule in Audition that all of the chosen model groups for audition should have the same train end times as the timestamps or the subset of the timestamps from this query, otherwise those model groups with unmatched train end times will be pruned in the first round.
+    - `query`: There's a hard rule in Audition that all of the chosen model groups for audition should have the same train end times as the timestamps or the subset of the timestamps from this query, otherwise those model groups with missing temstamps will be pruned in the first round.

 ### Filter